leeppo/leeppo.blog/source/_posts/New-simple-style-wallpaper.md

 I have made this vector wallpaper named "Foxy and the moon" in Figma with love and tea :3 Hope you will enjoy it.
-Also, this artwork - my first serious expirience with Figma.
+Also, this artwork - my first serious experience with Figma.
 And i found this tool awesome for vector.